List of Twin Peaks characters: Carl Rodd

 Carl Rodd (Harry Dean Stanton) first appears in Twin Peaks: Fire Walk with Me.
-The beleaguered manager of the Fat Trout Trailer Park in Deer Meadow, Washington, he doesn't like to be disturbed before 9 AM, and gets surly when Agents Chester Desmond and Sam Stanley of the FBI show up at dawn to inspect the deceased Teresa Banks's trailer.
+The beleaguered manager of the Fat Trout Trailer Park in Deer Meadow, Washington, he does not like to be disturbed before 9 AM, and gets surly when FBI Agents Chester Desmond and Sam Stanley show up at dawn to inspect the deceased Teresa Banks's trailer.
 He complains the trailer has been like "uncle's day at a whorehouse".
 He then softens up and shares his "best goddamn coffee you're gonna get anywhere" with the agents during their inspection.
 In a melancholy reverie, he confesses, "I've already gone places.
 I just want to stay right where I am."

 Later, Rodd answers Cooper's questions about Chester Desmond's disappearance and agrees to help a disabled elderly tenant with her hot water problems, for which he prescribes Valium.

+In season 3, he has relocated to Twin Peaks and manages the New Fat Trout Trailer Park.

 Selena Swift

 Selena Swift (Erika Anderson) is an actress known for her dual roles as Jade and Emerald on the soap opera Invitation to Love that is a popular show in Twin Peaks and is watched by nearly all of the residents.
-A lot of the events occurring in Twin Peaks often mimicked the events happening within the show and Selena's characters Jade and Emerald paralleled with Laura Palmer and Maddy Ferguson; the innocent Jade mirroring Maddy and the dark and deceitful Emerald mirroring Laura.
+Many of the events in Twin Peaks mimic events on the show, and Selena's characters Jade and Emerald parallel with Laura Palmer and Maddy Ferguson, the innocent Jade mirroring Maddy and the dark and deceitful Emerald mirroring Laura.
 Selena's debut as the twins was similar to Maddy's introduction in the fourth episode of the first season.